New Jersey's 31st legislative district: Political representation

-For the 2022–2023 session, the district is represented in the State Senate by Sandra Bolden Cunningham (D, Jersey City) and in the General Assembly by Angela V. McKnight (D, Jersey City) and William Sampson (D, Bayonne).

-The legislative district overlaps with New Jersey's 8th and 10th congressional districts.
+The legislative district overlaps with New Jersey's 8th, New Jersey's 9th, and 10th congressional districts.

 Apportionment history

-Throughout the entire history of the 31st District since 1973, the district always consisted of Bayonne and southern Jersey City.
+Throughout the entire history of the 31st district since 1973, the district always consisted of Bayonne and southern Jersey City.
 In order to fulfill the requirement that legislative districts be made as equal in population as possible, wards were added and removed as necessary from Jersey City to get the necessary population.
 As the district was always heavily urban in nature and is closely associated with the Hudson County Democratic machine, no Republican has ever been elected to the district since its creation in 1973; one of nine districts statewide to have never sent a member of another party to the Legislature.